moliver28/research-handbook/content/job-families/finance/it-site-reliability-engineer.md

 ### Distinguished IT Site Reliability Engineer Responsibilities

 Extends the Principal IT Site Reliability Engineer responsibilities plus:
+- Collaborate with senior leadership, including C-level executives, to shape the organization's long-term strategy for system reliability, scalability, and performance.
+- Develop and advocate for industry-leading SRE practices and methodologies.
+- Act as the incident commander during high-severity incidents, orchestrating the response and resolution efforts.
 - Acts as an advisor to Senior Leadership.
 - Influences Senior Leadership to adopt a different point of view when appropriate, and makes decisions that have an impact on business direction.
 - Drives collaboration, efficient execution of results and behaviors aligned with GitLab Values.